MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

   - If you are doing distributed training, use VM sizes that have multiple GPUs.
   - If you are doing distributed training on multiple nodes, use GPUs that have NVLink connections.

-While selecting the VM type and SKU that best fits your workload, evaluate comparable VM SKUs as a trade off between CPU and GPU performance and pricing.
+While selecting the VM type and SKU that best fits your workload, evaluate comparable VM SKUs as a trade-off between CPU and GPU performance and pricing.
 From a cost management perspective, a job might run reasonably well on several SKUs.

 Certain GPUs such as NC family, particularly NC\_Promo SKUs have similar abilities to other GPUs such as low latency and ability to manage multiple computing workloads in parallel, however they are offered at discounted prices compared to some of the other GPUs.
 Considerately selecting VM SKUs to the workload might save cost significantly in the long run.

-A reminder on the importance for utilization – signing up for a greater number of GPUs does not necessarily runs faster results.
+A reminder on the importance for utilization – signing up for a greater number of GPUs does not necessarily executes with faster results.
 Instead, make sure the GPUs are fully utilized.
 For example, double check the need for NVIDIA CUDA.
 While it might be required for high-performance GPU execution, your job might not take a dependency on it.

 ### Determining the compute size for inference

 Compute requirements for inference scenarios differ from training scenarios.
-Available options differ based on whether your scenario demands offline inference in batch or requires online inference in real-time.
+Available options differ based on whether your scenario demands offline inference in batch or requires online inference in real time.

-For real-time inference scenarios consider the following:
+For real time inference scenarios consider the following:

 - Make use of [profiling capabilities](/azure/machine-learning/how-to-deploy-profile-model?pivots=py-sdk) on your model with Azure Machine Learning to determine how much CPU and memory you will need to allocate for the model when deploying it as a web service.
-- If you are doing real-time inference but don't need high availability, deploy to [Azure Container Instances](/azure/machine-learning/how-to-deploy-azure-container-instance) (no SKU selection)
+- If you are doing real time inference but don't need high availability, deploy to [Azure Container Instances](/azure/machine-learning/how-to-deploy-azure-container-instance) (no SKU selection)
-- If you are doing real-time inference but need high availability, deploy to [Azure Kubernetes Service](/azure/machine-learning/how-to-deploy-azure-kubernetes-service?tabs=python)
+- If you are doing real time inference but need high availability, deploy to [Azure Kubernetes Service](/azure/machine-learning/how-to-deploy-azure-kubernetes-service?tabs=python)
-  - If you are using traditional ML models and receve \&lt; 10 queries/second, start with a CPU SKU.
+  - If you are using traditional ML models and receive < 10 queries/second, start with a CPU SKU.
 F-series SKUs often work well.
-  - If you are using deep learning models and receive \&gt; 10 queries/second, try an NVIDIA GPU SKU (NCasT4\_v3 often works well) [with Triton](/azure/machine-learning/how-to-deploy-with-triton?tabs=python)
+  - If you are using deep learning models and receive > 10 queries/second, try a NVIDIA GPU SKU (NCasT4\_v3 often works well) [with Triton](/azure/machine-learning/how-to-deploy-with-triton?tabs=python)

 For batch inference scenarios consider the following: